Georgetown, South Carolina: 2000 to present

 In recent years, the economy has become more diversified.
 The GST Steel Company declared bankruptcy in 2001, first closing the Kansas City plant.
 In 2003 it closed the South Carolina plant.
 The Georgetown plant has subsequently reopened under ownership of ArcelorMittal.
 Due to the influx of cheap foreign steel into the United States, the plant closed its doors again in August 2015.

 On May 19, 2017, Mayor Jack Scoville announced that ArcelorMittal had agreed to sell the mill to Liberty Steel.

 On September 25, 2013, a fire engulfed seven historic buildings on 700 Block of Front Street.
 The fire raged for hours while over 200 firefighters from ten departments and the United States Coast Guard fought to contain the blaze.

 Heritage tourism has become a booming business in Georgetown, supporting much retail activity.
 In addition, many retirees have chosen to settle in this area of beaches, plantations redeveloped as residential communities, and pleasant climate.
 From 2016 to 2021, housing prices in Georgetown have risen 38 percent.

 On January 18, 2018, long-time Democratic City Councilman Brendon Moses Barber, Sr. was inaugurated as Mayor of Georgetown; he is the first African-American mayor of the city.
 The City of Georgetown has always elected Democratic mayors, even as the make-up of the major parties has realigned since the late 20th century.

 As of 2019, brackish water incursions into the Waccamaw River near Georgetown due to rising sea levels are increasing the risk of exposure to toxic vibrio bacteria.

 In the 2021 municipal elections, Georgetown elected its first Republican-majority city council in its history.
-In January 3, 2022, city councilwoman Carol Jayroe was sworn in as the Mayor of Georgetown, having defeated incumbent Democratic mayor Brendon Barber.
+On January 3, 2022, city councilwoman Carol Jayroe was sworn in as the Mayor of Georgetown, having defeated incumbent Democratic mayor Brendon Barber.
 She is the first woman and the first Republican to hold the mayoralty in Georgetown’s history.

 In September 2022, Hurricane Ian made landfall near Georgetown.
+On October 31, 2024, International Paper announced the closing of their Georgetown plant by the end of 2024, causing the loss of 526 hourly jobs and 148 salaried employees.